bklavet/Alexa-ArduinoYun-garagedoor-skill/README.md

  What is happening in the sketch is the Yun is waiting to receive a command to close the relay, when it recieves this, it closes the relay for 1 second and then opens the relay.
 Then the Arduino Yun sends a reset command back to Nearbus so everything goes back to the way it was.
-This allows us to set up a skill with the echo that will give us the same result of a closed relay for one second regardless of external influences (like people manually operating the garage door.
+If this was not sent, the relay would continue to close and open every two seconds forever!

  Load this sketch to the arduino and set up your relay to digital pin 3 connect the arduino Yun to your internet connect via Wifi or ethernet